Ficool

 Pain.

 Victor gasped, clawing at the ground.
 Except it wasn't marble anymore.
-It was coarse, jagged, filthy — the stench of blood and rust clawed its way into his nose.
+It was coarse, jagged, and uneven.

 Instinctively, Victor reached for his chest.
 The heart that had betrayed him... was beating again.
 Erratic, furious.